-Adding Page Elements to Cells
+Adding Page Elements to Table Cells

 Add any page element (Page Elements) to a table cell.
 Page elements that implement IArea (Rectangle, Image, Label, etc.) are added directly to a table cell.
 Elements not implementing IArea are added to a table cell by first adding them to an AreaGroup.
 The examples below illustrate both techniques.